julienroyd/alfred/README.md

 ```
 python -m alfred.launch_schedule --from_file schedules/benchmarkExample/list_searches_benchmarkExample.txt
+                                 --root_dir=scratch/benchmarkExample
 ```

 ## Key mechanisms used by alfred

-The spirit of this codebase is to have project-agnostic scripts that can be called from anywhere, to create folders, launch experiments in parallel and communicate asynchronously through FLAG-files in order to know which experiments are completed, which ones are left to run and which ones have crashed.
+The spirit of this codebase is to have project-agnostic scripts launch experiments in parallel and communicate asynchronously through FLAG-files in order to know which experiments are completed, which ones are left to run and which ones have crashed and need to be cleaned-up and re-launched.
 This framework uses the fact that the directory-tree is known from `alfred` (see `alfred.utils.directory_tree.py`).

 ### Directory Tree